MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-DistributionGroup.md

  [<CommonParameters>]
 ```

-Please note, that InformationVariable or InformationAction parameters are NOT supported in Microsoft Exchange Server on premises.
-This is per Microsoft Support ticket 2306020040003027 from June 1st, 2023.

 ## DESCRIPTION
 The Enable-DistributionGroup cmdlet mail-enables existing universal security groups and universal distribution groups by adding the email attributes that are required by Exchange.
 Mail-enabled security groups and distribution groups are visible to the other \*-DistributionGroup cmdlets and to the \*-DistributionGroupMember cmdlets.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://learn.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).

+Please note, that InformationVariable and InformationAction parameters are NOT supported in Microsoft Exchange Server on premises.
+This is per Microsoft Support ticket 2306020040003027 from June 1st, 2023.

 ## EXAMPLES